Skip to content

 Role

-Dr Smith is a Lecturer/Senior Lecturer who teaches physical chemistry to all levels of undergraduate chemistry; alongside supervising undergraduate and postgraduate projects in chemistry.
-Dr Smith has been Year 2 Tutor since 2014.
+Dr Smith is a Senior Lecturer who teaches physical chemistry to all levels of undergraduate and physical chemistry for forensics; alongside supervising undergraduate and postgraduate projects in chemistry.
+Dr Smith is the Course Leader for the L6 Lab Scientist Apprenticeship.

 Career overview